BrentGrammer/Docker-k8s-academind/NOTES/Kubernetes/Developing.md

   - Useful for maintaining access to your app if one pod crashes - traffic is redirected to a running pod instance

 ## Updating an image on a deployment

+1. Create a repo on Docker Hub or registry to push your image to.
+1. Docker Build the new image (optionally changing or updated the tag of not using the 'latest' approach): Ex for Docker Hub: `docker build -t yourname/image-name .`
+1. push the image to Docker Hub or your registry `docker push yourname/image-name`
+1. Update the deployment file to pull the latest tag if not using `latest`
+1. Apply the deployment with `kubectl apply -f deployment.yaml`

 - AFter making changes in source code, rebuild and push the image to docker hub or registry
   - **NOTE**: By default you need to tag the image with a new tag or k8s will not pull the image (`docker built -t brentgrammer/kub-first-app:2 .`; `docker push brentgrammer/kub-first-app:2`)